javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

 So the output is again 1 -> 2 -> 4, but now with 1 second delay between `alert` calls.

-Returning promises allows us to build chains of asynchronous actions.
+Returning promises allows us to build chains of synchronous actions.

 ## Example: loadScript